 I frankly loathe the necessity to self-trumpet blow to get anywhere in the current climate.
 But I guess if you can’t beat ‘em etc, so here we are.
-Also, I made a vow this year to try and avoid putting lipstick on pigs wherever possible; god there’s enough PR in the world.

-In short, the idea was simple.
 I’ve struggled with my “mental health” (not a fan of that term, or any other blanket term to describe vast, complex issues that affect millions of people differently) since I was a kid.
 Like a really young kid.
 I remember threatening to throw myself off a balcony when I was nine or ten – and not wanting to air too much dirty laundry here, but it’s likely as a result of getting really sick out of the blue at an early age.
 I got diagnosed with juvenile arthritis when I was eight, spent ten years in and out of hospital, sleeping in leg splints, hiding my weekly injections and endless medical appointments from classmates at school and limping around various sports pitches – “Klinkenberg my granny can run faster than you!”
 Add a pretty unhealthy and disjointed family situation on top of that, and cue intense bouts of anxiety (nothing like illness as a child to convince you that the next big disaster is just around the corner) and periodical bouts of pretty severe depression.
 Which I’m pretty sure runs in the family.

 But travel was obviously off the table during those years.
 And surfing in the Northern Rivers is a Range Rover-powered nightmare, so I began drifting away from that too.
 However, somewhere along this two steps forward, 69 steps back “mental health” (eugh!) journey I started running.
 Not far as my joints are pretty war-torn from ten years of white blood cell assault.
 But far enough to feel my body change for the better and to notice the increased brain clarity and decreased anxiety that comes with strenuous exercise.
-But eventually that wasn’t enough either, and so I borrowed an old, far too small road bike off my stepdad.
+But eventually that wasn’t enough either, so I borrowed an old, far too small road bike off my stepdad.
 To say that I fell in love with it was an understatement.

-So, with a career that didn’t seem to be going anywhere fast I decided to send a hail mary – via Stab – to GoPro.
+So, with a career that didn’t seem to be going anywhere fast, I decided to send a hail mary – via Stab – to GoPro.
 As much an excuse to get out of the Northern Rivers and go on a really long bike ride as anything else.
-The idea was to ride, raise a little money for Black Dog, film a few little interviews with various surf identities I’d met over the years, with the vague theme of “things outside of the surf that they do to keep their heads in check”.
+The idea was to ride, raise a little money for Black Dog, and film a few little interviews with various surf identities I’d met over the years, with the vague theme of “things outside of the surf that they do to keep their heads in check”.
 Just a good excuse for a physical jolly in the name of “work”.